 - 2 teaspoons culinary lavender

 - 3 tablespoons all-purpose gluten free flour

 - 2 tablespoons unsalted butter, melted

-- 1 (9-inch) gluten free pie crust (ginger snap or graham cracker)
+- 1 9-inch gluten free pie crust (ginger snap or graham cracker)

 - Preheat oven to 400 degrees F.

-- Add gluten free flour and salt to processor.
+- Add gluten free flour and salt to the processor.
 Pulse until thoroughly mixed.

-- Place pie in oven and bake for 10 minutes at 400 degrees F. Then reduce oven temperature to 350 degrees F. Bake buttermilk pie for 50 minutes or until the center is firm.
+- Place the pie in the oven and bake for 10 minutes at 400 degrees F. Then reduce oven temperature to 350 degrees F. Bake buttermilk pie for 50 minutes or until the center is firm.

-- Serving size:1 slice
+Serving Size:1 slice